JasperFx/marten/docs/testing/integration.md

 updated.Balance.ShouldBe(1300);
 ```

-Furthermore it could be benefition to disable all external wolverine transports to test in isolation, by adding this to the Alba host setup:
+Furthermore it could be beneficial to disable all external wolverine transports to test in isolation, by adding this to the Alba host setup:

 ```cs
 services.DisableAllExternalWolverineTransports();